AI Agent Integration

 except attestd.AttestdUnsupportedProductError:

-# Product is outside Attestd's coverage — this is NOT a safety signal.
+# Product is outside Attestd's coverage.
+This is NOT a safety signal.

 # Return a structured response the agent can act on explicitly.